mecparts/RetroWiFiModem/README.md

 This way, no matter how long the code has to wait for space in the transmit FIFO, the watchdog is kept well fed and quiet.

+## Status

+Is a personal project like this ever *really* finished?
+I've had two units assembled and in use since the spring of 2020, and while there's been some software changes since then, I really don't expect any more.
+There are no outstanding bugs that I'm aware of, and no new features on my wish list.
+For the time being at least, I think it's complete.

+### Linux, Telnet, Zmodem and downloading binary files

+Have you used the modem to 'dial' into a Linux box?
+And have you done a `sz binary_file` on the Linux box?
+And at a completely reproducible point in the file, has the connection dropped?
+But other binary files work just fine?
+Then read on.

+This drove me slightly batty for months.
+I finally narrowed it down to trying to send blocks of binary data with a large number of FF bytes.
+I eventually created a test file consisting of 2K of FF and used that to test with.
+I could download it through the modem with Xmodem just fine.
+Ymodem also worked if I kept the block size down to 128 bytes - but the connection would drop instantly if I tried sending 1K blocks.
+Same thing with Zmodem.

+In fact, if I just tried `cat binary_file`, the connection would drop.
+Which eventually got me thinking.
+Sitting at the console on my main Linux box, I telnet'd to the same box and logged in.
+No WiFi modem involved anywhere, just a telnet session on the console to the same box.
+I then did a `cat binary_file`.
+The telnet connection dropped, and I was back in my original session.

+It's the Linux telnet daemon.
+Not the modem at all.

+To prove it to myself, I hooked up WiFi modems to two systems on their serial ports and had one dial into the other.
+I could send the all FF binary file back and forth with Zmodem and Ymodem, no trouble at all.

+But you really, really need to download that binary file through the modem from a telnet connection to a Linux box?
+You're not going to be able to use Zmodem.
+Ymodem will work (the sy command defaults to 128 byte blocks), as will Xmodem.
+But not Zmodem.

+Oddly enough, the telnet daemon has no trouble *receiving* the all FF binary file.
+Only sending it.
+Your guess as to why is probably better than mine.

 ## References